1957–58 Port Vale F.C. season: Third Division South

 In January, Ken Griffiths was sold to Mansfield Town for a four-figure fee, having mostly languished in the reserves.
-By February, Vale were in seventh position, only four points off top spot (with three games in hand) despite their loss of form.
+By February, Vale were in seventh position, only four points off the top spot (with three games in hand) despite their loss of form.
 Four straight defeats dragged them down towards the bottom half of the table.
 They bought former Wales international Noel Kinsey from Birmingham City for £5,000 in an attempt to bolster their form.
-He helped the club achieve a 5–0 win over Watford on 8 March, scoring two goals.
-Though as injuries developed the club's form again declined, and the team lost eight of their final twelve games.
+He helped the club achieve a 5–0 win over Watford during a blizzard on 8 March, scoring two goals.
+Though as injuries developed, the club's form again declined, and the team lost eight of their final twelve games.
+They laboured to a 2–1 win over Torquay United on 5 April, which was their only victory in the final ten games.
 Two points from their final six games doomed them to the fourth tier.
+On 12 April, Keith Jones allowed a free-kick to go into the net after he mistakenly thought it was an indirect free kick, and Norwich City went on to win the game by three goals.
+Vale lost 3–2 at home to Bournemouth & Boscombe Athletic the following week after Kinsey missed a penalty.
+A 4–1 defeat at Brentford confirmed Vale's lower-half finish with a game to spare.

-They finished in fifteenth position with 42 points from 46 games.
+They finished in 15th position with 42 points from 46 games.
 Five points away from the top half of the table, their 'remarkable decline' continued with a second relegation in two years.
-Their 58 goals conceded was a respectable total, as was their 67 goals scored.
-Stan Steele, Jack Wilkinson, and Harry Poole all proved themselves consistent goalscorers, scoring 22, 19, and 16 goals respectively.
+Their 58 goals conceded were a respectable total, as was their 67 goals scored.
+Stan Steele, Jack Wilkinson, and Harry Poole all proved themselves consistent goal scorers, scoring 22, 19, and 16 goals respectively.

 Finances

 On the financial side, a decline in average attendance by around 3,500 left the club with an average gate of 10,457.
-Gate receipts were down to £33,800, however a small staff helped to make a profit of £145 despite player wages rising to £24,158.
+Gate receipts were down to £33,800.
+However, a small staff helped to make a profit of £145 despite player wages rising to £24,158.
 Five players were released in the summer, most notably Bert Carberry (Exeter City) and Bill Cleary (King's Lynn).
 Low also sold Colin Askey to Walsall for 'a fairly substantial fee' and Basil Hayward to Portsmouth for 'a fair fee'.

-Cup competitions
+FA Cup

 In the FA Cup, Vale narrowly defeated Shrewsbury Town with two goals from Wilkinson.
-Third Division North Hull City knocked the Vale out in the Second Round however, winning the replay 4–3 at Boothferry Park.
+Third Division North Hull City knocked the Vale out in the second round, however, winning the replay 4–3 at Boothferry Park.